Werkuha Getachew

 Werkwuha Getachew (born 7 December 1995) is an Ethiopian athlete who specialises in the 3000 metres steeplechase.
 She won the silver medal in the event at the 2022 World Championships and a gold at the 2022 African Championships.

-Getachew holds Ethiopian national records in the 800 metres and 3000 m steeplechase.
+Getachew is the Ethiopian record holder for the 800 metres and 3000 m steeplechase.
 As of September 2022, she placed fourth at the latter event on the world all-time list.
 She was at her specialist event 2022 Diamond League champion.

-In June 2021 at the Fanny Blankers-Koen Stadium in Hengelo at the Ethiopian Olympic trial event, Werkwuha Getachew caused a sensation in the women’s 800m as she lowered her 2:00.20 PB to a world lead of 1:56.67 and set a new national record.
+In June 2021 at the Fanny Blankers-Koen Stadium in Hengelo at the Ethiopian Olympic trial event, Werkwuha Getachew caused a sensation in the women's 800m as she lowered her 2:00.20 PB to a world lead of 1:56.67 and set a new national record.
 She became the first woman in the world to break 1:57 in 2021 and secured her spot at the delayed 2020 Tokyo Olympics.
-Despite being named in official documentation and travelling to Tokyo, Getachew was pulled out the day of the women’s 800m heats and did not participate.
+Despite being named in official documentation and travelling to Tokyo, Getachew was pulled out the day of the women's 800m heats and did not participate.